Understanding Pelvic Health: Your Guide to Physical Therapy for Bowel and Bladder Issues

 Scheduling is flexible and designed around your life

+You also have direct access to your therapist via email, text, or phone between visits — because questions don’t always arise during appointments.
 Many patients return for occasional “tune-up” visits as their needs change over time.
 My goal is to build lasting relationships and support you through every season of life.
+At Fundamental Physical Therapy, you’re not just a patient — you’re a partner in your healing.

 Common Doesn’t Mean Normal

 Bowel and bladder symptoms are incredibly common — but that doesn’t mean you have to live with them.
+With the right support, education, and treatment plan, meaningful change is possible.

 If you’ve been on the fence, this may be your sign to take the next step toward feeling more comfortable, confident, and in control of your body again.
+You deserve care that listens, adapts, and empowers.